Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television and games.

 The characters you cherished are back...and they have definitely changed whether for the better or worse.
 Starting with our titular character, Rudolph is the kind and heroic reindeer who is under pressure and depressed for the townspeople treating his nose like a gimmick and desired to be normal.
 It is not a bad idea for Rudolph to have a conflict like this, but his character arc is executed as an off-color rehash of the original tale where it leads to the deprived “be yourself” message.
 Heremy the Elf is Rudolph’s best friend who is now the North Pole’s D.D.S. with an all-terrain vehicle/office and nothing else new about him...except an out-of-nowhere side-plot of him having a crush on the Tooth Fairy.
 Yukon Cornelius is the eccentric prospector who now runs a peppermint mine and aids Rudolph on his adventure during the third act.
 The Abominable Snow Monster a.k.a.
 “The Bumble” is the reformed antagonist from the original special and now acts like Willie the Giant from Mickey & the Beanstalk.
 Both respective characters do get a laugh for retaining their over-the-top personalities.
 Santa Claus is no longer the debatable grouch from the original and is became a generic, kind stereotype of himself.

 The most “developed” character of the cast is Rudolph’s love interest, Clarice.
 To the character’s credit, the movie tried to give her a more active role than a damsel-in-distress, along with a sub-plot of learning to fly like Rudolph.
-As interesting as it sounds, her story and motivation feels redundant since she still likes Rudolph for who he is and learning to fly in order to impress him is pointless.
+As interesting as it sounds, her story and motivation feel redundant since she still likes Rudolph for who he is, and learning to fly in order to impress him is pointless.
 Other characters like Mrs. Claus, Comet, King Moonraiser, and the Head Elf are reduced to minor supporting characters except for one scene involving the elf Hank.
 You know that tall elf with the glasses?
-His scene alone and “significance” is ridiculously funny.
+His scene alone and “significance” are ridiculously funny.

 For the new characters, we have our narrator Scoop T. Snowman; not Sam the Snowman.
 Outside of being a reporter for the Christmas Town Chronicle, he is your basic narrator.
 Queen Camilla is the fashionable yet hospitable hippo ruler of Castaway Cove.
 As for our main baddie, The Toy Taker or “Mr. Hibbie-Jibbies” is the shrouded toy kidnapper with a hypnotizing flute and a blimp, Without giving away his identity and motivation, let’s just say...Toy Story still executed the moral much better.

-Unlike the 1998 film, there isn’t much celebrity actors as before.
-The only credited celebrities are Richard Dreyfuss, Jamie Lee Curtis and Rick Moranis.
+Unlike the 1998 film, there aren’t much celebrity actors as before.
+The only credited celebrities are Richard Dreyfuss, Jamie Lee Curtis, and Rick Moranis.
 On a lighter note, the aforementioned actors did offer some tolerability and personality to their characters.
-Rick Moranis as the Toy Taker almost came out on top as a goofy villain but the over-dubbing vocals from another actor hinders it away.
+Rick Moranis as the Toy Taker almost came out on top as a goofy villain but the over-dubbing vocals from another actor hinder it away.
 His role as Lord Helmet in Mel Brooks’ Spaceballs had more dignity than this.
 The rest of the actors are the same Canadian voice actors from the 1998 film with Kathleen Barr returning as the voice of Rudolph.
 As much she did her best simulating Billie Mae Richards’ voice, Kathleen sounds flat and disinterested at times.
 Other voices, like Scott McNeil, Garry Chalk, and Lee Tockar, did a serviceable job capturing the characters’ voices.

 Remember how much timeless and unforgettable the songs in the special were?
 Good luck remembering these songs because they gave us the opposite effect.
 The music and songs were provided this time by Bruce Roberts and Diana B. To get the most annoying element out of the way, the musical score is terrible.
-As light-hearted and whimsical as the 1998 film was, at least, the rest of the score had effort to make it sound like a movie.
+As light-hearted and whimsical as the 1998 film was, at least, the rest of the score had an effort to make it sound like a movie.
 The whole score is stereotypically infantile and way too catering for little, little kids.
 It’s like listening to a Saturday morning cartoon for toddlers and even their music sounds more tolerable than this.
 We do get the iconic song performed by Tony Bennett, which is okay enough of a rendition to listen alone.
-Although, we could agree Tony could offer more what he was given.
+Although, we could agree Tony could offer more than he was given.
 “Beyond the Stars” is a dated pop song that is supposed to be a love song involving Rudolph and Clarice.
 “Keep Your Chin Up” is a bland and forgettable motivational song that is simply filler that could’ve been easily edited out of the final product.
 Do NOT expect the original “Island of Misfit Toys” song in this sequel, they shamelessly butchered it.
 “Beautiful Like Me” is Queen Camilla’s song about her kingdom with accompanied background finger-snapping.
 “The Toy Taker” and “Mr. Cuddles” are both songs performed by the villain himself.
 The first song is a sadistic number about being a trustworthy owner and the other is a poignant number on the villain’s backstory.
 Lastly, “Best Christmas Ever” is your inoffensive, bubbly number that everything is okay, but doesn’t feel like the “best” number to end the movie on.
-If you going through that trouble making songs, why even try?
+If you going through that trouble making these songs, why even try?

 If there was any Rudolph movie that the mainstream should truly forget about, it’s this one.
 The 1998 movie was more tolerable to sit through than this.
-Yes, it was a sell-out and failed at the box-office.
+Yes, it was a sell-out and failed at the box office.
 But, at least, it was different.
 At least, there was ambition.
 At least, there was some talent.
 AT LEAST, it was a retelling and not a rehash.
 GoodTimes wanted to continue the story of Rudolph and this was the wrong direction they took and cost them big time.
-Rudolph the Red-Nosed Reindeer & The Island of Misfit Toys is a forgettable, embarrassing and desperate continuation of the timeless special with a weak story, poor animation, bland characters, and forgettable songs.
+Rudolph the Red-Nosed Reindeer & The Island of Misfit Toys is a forgettable, embarrassing, and desperate continuation of the timeless special with a weak story, poor animation, bland characters, and forgettable songs.
 It may have some ideas and decent casting; it’s not salvageable to make it “okay”.
-This sequel is the reason that no other Rudolph animated project was made afterwards.
-As for GoodTimes Entertainment, the company eventually got bankrupted.
-With sincerest apologizes for being negative towards something as simple as this, this sequel shouldn’t have existed.
+This sequel is the reason that no other Rudolph animated project was made afterward.
+As for GoodTimes Entertainment, the company eventually got bankrupt.
+With sincerest apologies for being negative towards something as simple as this, this sequel shouldn’t have existed.
 If GoodTimes wanted to make an actual sequel to the 1998 film, that would’ve been fine.
 Instead, they used the Rankin/Bass characters as a marketing ploy for attention and make a quick buck off of it.
 Is it the worst Rudolph special?
 Honestly...yes and no. Yes, because of its existence.
 No, because to its credit, once you get past the production values, the movie is harmless enough and the crew isn't personally the blame.
-Similarly to the 1998 movie, the crew tried their best to give than what the studio demanded.
+Similar to the 1998 movie, the crew tried their best to give than what the studio demanded.
 If you are a die-hard fan of Rankin/Bass special, skip this movie and stick to the original and its sequels.
 Younger children might find it okay, but not for older audiences.
 As mentioned before, Rudolph’s future may be dim but his fans will continue to make him glow.